Nathisonke/alx-low_level_programming/README.md

+C - Pointers, arrays and strings

 #TASKS

-1. 98 Battery st.
+0. 98 Battery st.

 Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.

-Prototype: void reset to 98(int *n);
+Prototype: void reset_to_98(int *n);

 1. Don't swap horses in crossing a stream

 Write a function that swaps the values of two integers.